Hank Aaron, baseball's one-time home run king, dies at 86 - WHIZ News

-ATLANTA (AP) — Hank Aaron, who endured racist threats with stoic dignity during his pursuit of Babe Ruth’s home run record and gracefully left his mark as one of baseball’s greatest all-around players, died Friday.
+ATLANTA (AP) — Hank Aaron, who endured racist threats with stoic dignity during his pursuit of Babe Ruth’s home run record and gracefully left his mark with 755 homers and a legacy as one of baseball’s greatest all-around players, died Friday.
 He was 86.

 The Atlanta Braves, Aaron’s longtime team, said he died peacefully in his sleep.
 No cause was given.

-“I don’t have any qualms about it at all, you know.
-I feel quite proud of myself for doing something like this,” he said.
+“I feel quite proud of myself for doing something like this,” he said.
 “It’s just a small thing that can help zillions of people in this country.”

 “Hammerin’ Hank” set a wide array of career hitting records during a 23-year career spent mostly with the Milwaukee and Atlanta Braves, including RBIs, extra-base hits and total bases.